Thursday, May 28, 2026

 Why vSAN is Best for VMware Cloud Foundation

 For VMware practitioners, the shift from traditional three-tier architectures to a software-defined data center (SDDC) isn't just about consolidation—it’s about regaining control.
-At the heart of this evolution is VMware vSAN, the native storage engine for VMware Cloud Foundation (VCF). vSAN is the only option that delivers a full-stack, automated experience from Day 0 through Day 2.
+At the heart of this evolution is VMware vSAN, the native storage engine for VMware Cloud Foundation (VCF). vSAN is the only option that delivers a full-stack, automated experience from Day 0 through Day 2 and it is included with your VCF subscription.
 Here is why vSAN remains the gold standard for VCF deployments.

 vSAN is best for VCF